MicrosoftDocs/Devices-docs/surface/surface-go-nfc-support.md

 # NFC support in Surface Go for Business

-Surface Go for Business devices have limited near field communication (NFC) support.
-Common scenarios applicable to Surface Go, Surface Go 2, and Surface Go 3 include:
+Surface Go for Business devices are equipped with support for near field communication (NFC), allowing users to take advantage of several common scenarios with the exception of NFC card payments.
+Applicable scenarios include:

 - **Passwordless authentication.** Azure AD supports FIDO2 security keys as an authentication method for signing into operating systems, applications, and services.
 To learn more, see the following blog post: [More NFC card reading accessories released for Surface Go](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/more-nfc-card-reading-accessories-released-for-surface-go/ba-p/2203298).
 - **Proximity-based apps.** Applications that take advantage of proximity and location by using the RFID capability in Surface Go and a proximity sensor in Windows 10.